in-c0/autocensor-backend/README.md

  - In the Body tab, select binary and choose the file (sample.mp4) from your system.
  - Send the request.
 A 200 OK response indicates the file was successfully uploaded.
 You can verify this in your S3 console.

+### api/analyze

+Retrieve the session cookie from your browser’s Developer Tools (under Application → Cookies).
+Then, in Postman, add this cookie to your request by adding it in the header key: 'Cookie' and value: 'connect.sid=...'

 TODO: